TimeSlips Storytelling Program for People with Alzheimer's Disease

 In the study, Phillips and her colleagues delivered the TimeSlips intervention in one-hour sessions, held twice weekly for six consecutive weeks.
 The results included increased expressions of pleasure and initiation of social communication.
 Improvements in participants' affect lasted several weeks following the final session.
 The intervention is acceptable for people with mild to moderate dementia, Phillips said.

 Phillips worked with Stephanie Reid-Arndt, assistant professor of health psychology in the School of Health Professions, and Youngju Pak, assistant professor of health management and informatics in the School of Medicine.
 The study, "Effects of a Creative Expression Intervention on Emotions, Communication, and Quality of Life in Persons with Dementia" was published in Nursing Research.
 For more information about training and materials, visit: www.timeslips.org

-*Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
 Funding is derived from advertisements or referral programs.
-Any 3rd party offering or advertising on disabled-world.com does not constitute an endorsement.
+Any 3rd party offering or advertising does not constitute an endorsement.